 In reference to how each platform renders fog (amount, complexity, locomotion).

 Silent Hill 2: Enhanced Edition allows you to adjust the amount and opacity of fog to your liking.
-Using the preset values, the fog in the Enhanced Edition resembles the same thickness/amount as the PS2 version in almost all areas.
+Using the preset values, the fog in Silent Hill 2: Enhanced Edition resembles the same thickness/amount as the PS2 version in almost all areas.
 The alpha blending and speed/movement is visually different than the PS2 version.

 The fog in the PlayStation 2 version is the most visually pleasing; through the amount of fog on-screen at any given time, its alpha blending, and overall speed/movement, which generally moves slower/more natrually than the PC version.

 Visual: Flashlight Rendering

 In reference to how each platform renders the lighting effects of the flashlight against the environment.

 Silent Hill 2: Enhanced Edition uses per-pixel lighting for the flashlight to achieve perfectly curved and smoothed lighting effects.